 Sober September Challenge – Porto Part 5

 My life lately is like a working heart rate monitor.
-Today I received some really good news, and some really bad news.
+Today, I received some excellent news and some terrible news.

-After stressing out a bit to much yesterday, I feel like I ran out of f*cks, so I am more ok with being not ok than usual.
+After stressing out a bit too much yesterday, I feel like I ran out of f*cks, so I am more ok with being more not ok than usual.

-Also it helps a lot that I am working in front of a pool with a stunning mountain view.
+Also, it helps a lot that I am working in front of a pool with a stunning mountain view.
 I love my office today.
-In the background I see my friend is dancing without a worry in the world in his way to short to be 100% hetero bermuda shorts.
+In the background, I see my friend is dancing without a worry in the world in his way too short to be 100% hetero Bermuda shorts.

-Traveling has taught me however that a true vagabond needs very little.
-So in theory, if you decide for minimalism, you also have less to lose in a sense.
+Travelling has taught me, however, that a true vagabond needs very little.
+So, in theory, if you decide for minimalism, you also have less to lose in a sense.
 Less to fear.

-Lately my nutritional philosophy reminds me more and more of the movie super size me.
-So I decided to make some changes in my lifestyle, starting as of now.
+Lately, my nutritional philosophy reminds me more and more of the movie Super-Size Me.
+So, I decided to make some changes to my lifestyle, starting as of now.

 Less Charles Bukowski more Dave Asprey.